 The Struggle is my Life 1941-1964

-What is defining about this exhibition is that you are invited to feel and think how Mandela did.
+What is defining about this exhibition is that you are invited to feel and think about how Mandela did.
 You see the world as he saw it.
 The struggle as he felt it.

 Segregation and racial inequality feature throughout the exhibition.
 Bringing the world to life.
-Even the seat where whites only could sit is not only shown within photos, but is displayed within the exhibition.
+Even the seat where whites-only could sit is not only shown within photos but is displayed within the exhibition.
 The world inside the photo is sitting right in front of you, which is hard-hitting and seeks to reinforce the reality of the situation.
 Photographs which sit on the wall, which capture such incredibly important moments in time.
 Feature alongside video footage of those fighters, who bravely fought for equality and humanity.

 Prison Years 1964-1990

 Mandela was imprisoned for an incredibly long period of his life.
 Making friends in prison, this period of his life is also brought to life.

 London was at the heart of the ‘Free Mandela’ campaign.
 Trafalgar Square hosted a demonstration as did St Paul’s.
 Money from campaigners in the UK kept the campaign alive in South Africa.

 Speaking to one of the curators of this exhibition, she told me how much she had spent looking at how the people in London had helped fund the campaign to keep Mandela alive and ever-present in the news.
 This was crucial.

 In a time where the world seems to be moving more to the right and the country is in turmoil over Brexit.
 It is inspiring that the country protested against Apartheid and rallied behind Mandela.